COVID-19 Update: Prioritising our clients' and associates' health

 Businesses with a turnover of less than $75,000 are given the choice of registering for GST because if a business is spending extensively on supplies, the business might want to claim the GST credits back.
 This is particularly the case if GST credits on purchases exceed the GST charged to customers.

 A business activity statement (BAS) is used to report all your periodic business tax obligations and entitlements.
-You need to report all the GST charged on your sales and the credits on your business purchases on your BAS as well as your pay as you go (PAYG) instalments and PAYG withholding tax.
+You need to report all the GST charged on your sales and the credits on your business purchases on your BAS as well as your pay as you go (PAYG) installments and PAYG withholding tax.

 Businesses with a turnover greater than $20 million must complete a BAS on a monthly basis and other businesses can also choose to do this if they prefer (for instance, if there are cash flow advantages to your business).
 Otherwise, BAS forms are due quarterly.